FAngeletti/Pymatr/readme.md

 ### polytope.py
 This module implements the volume computation for general polytope in arbitrary dimension.
 The limits module use a more specific algorithm computating the volume of intersection of polytope and hyperplane parameterizd by a polynomial.
-This is part has by far the worst theoretical complexity since it is factorial in the maximal length of structure chain l_max ( partially because a d dimensional hypercube is divided in d! simplices by the decomposition algorithm currently used ).
+This part has by far the worst theoretical complexity since it is factorial in the maximal length of structure chain l_max ( partially because a d dimensional hypercube is divided in d! simplices by the decomposition algorithm currently used ).
 More efficient algorithm could be implemented (with a lot of free time).